kyverno/chainsaw/website/docs/quick-start.md

 spec:
   steps:
   # first step applies the config map
+  - spec:
-  - apply:
+      apply:
       # file is relative to the test folder
       - file: configmap.yaml
   # second step verifies the config map exists and contains the expected data
+  - spec:
-  - assert:
+      assert:
       # file is relative to the test folder
       - file: configmap.yaml
 EOF
 ```